yatisht/usher/README.md

 ./build/usher -i global_assignments.pb -v <USER_PROVIDED_VCF> -M -S -d output/
 ```

-There are many ways to interpret and visualize the forrest of trees produced by multiple placements.
+There are many ways to interpret and visualize the forest of trees produced by multiple placements.
 One method is to use DensiTree, as shown using an example figure (generated using the [phangorn](https://cran.r-project.org/web/packages/phangorn/) package) below:

 <img src="/images/phangorn.png" width="380">